ankur-arch/ankur-arch/README.md

 ## About

-> As an energetic and determined extrovert, I thrive on hard work and collaboration.
-I currently serve as a full-stack developer (with a focus on back-end development) at AlgoSolver LLC, where I relish the opportunity to continuously learn and apply my knowledge.
+> I am an extroverted individual who is full of energy and determination.
+I enjoy working hard and collaborating with others.
+Currently, I am employed at Prisma as a Developer Advocate.
+My previous experience includes working as a Full Stack Software Developer.
+My goal is to constantly enhance my communication and technical abilities.

 [Checkout my portfolio](https://ankur-datta.vercel.app/)
 ## Technologies